Agorgin/Alexander_portfolio/README.md

 ### Insight
 Amount being the most relevant variable, it’s the first one on the tree.
 If the amount of the transaction is less than 100, then there is a 100% probability that the net income is going to be negative.

-The second most relevant variable is Click Charges.
+The second most relevant variable is Click Charges (CC).
 If Amount is bigger than 100 and Click Charges is less than 1357, there is 98%  probability of having a positive net income.

 From the Gini tree we can determine that Amount and Click Charges are the variables that mainly influence the outcome.